Medical Weight loss, Dr. Thais Aliabadi | Top Gynecological Surgeon

 Contrave combines two FDA-approved drugs — naltrexone and bupropion — in an extended-release formula.
 Naltrexone is approved to treat alcohol and opioid dependence; bupropion is approved to treat depression and seasonal affective disorder and help people stop smoking.
 These medications are combined into one pill to reduce hunger and control cravings.

-If you don’t lose 5% of your weight after 12 weeks of taking Contrave, it’s unlikely to work for you.
+If you don’t lose at least 5% of your weight after 12 weeks of taking Contrave, it’s unlikely to be effective for you.

 Looking for in-person medical weight loss near me?